LeeCrypt0x/dnsResolver/README.md

 1. The target domain (ex: 'example.com')
 2. A wordlist containing possible subdomains (ex: 'wordlist.txt')

-For each word in the wordlist, the script tries to resolve the subdomain '<word>.<domain>' using the 'socket.getaddrinfo' function.
+For each word in the wordlist, the script tries to resolve the corresponding subdomain (ex: word.domain.com) using the socket.getaddrinfo function.
 If the subdomain exists and can be resolved, the script prints the subdomain name along with its IP address.
 Otherwise, it silently ignores it.

 ## Requirements